isaacwisdom/RemarkableLamyEraser/README.md

 # RemarkableLamyEraser
 Standalone tool that turns the button on the Lamy Pen into an eraser on the reMarkable.

+Also confirmed to work with these other styli:
+ * Samsung S6 S Pen

 # Install Instructions
 SSH into your reMarkable and make a directory to store our files:
 ```Shell